Fraud Blocker

 • Legal Custody: This is the right of parents to make health care, educational, and other decisions for their children.
 Sole legal custody means that only one parent has the right to these important choices and does not have to consult with the other parent.

 Often, full custody is a term that refers to sole legal and physical custody, although a custody arrangement could include either joint or sole assignments for both types of custody.
+It is common in the state of California custody cases for both parents to share legal custody but for there to be an uneven split of physical custody due to the parents’ respective work schedules and availability to manage their child’s day-to-day activities.

 A Child’s Interests